FERRY + HOTEL

 If travelling on Condor Islander, passengers staying in pet friendly cabins will be met by a cabin steward where they will be given their cabin key card and directions to their cabin.

 Pets must be muzzled when going from the car deck to cabin and cabin to the outside deck.
 Pets are not permitted in the passenger lounges, lobbies and restaurants’ and must remain in pet friendly cabins unless on the outside deck for toileting or exercise.

 Customers are reminded that the dog must wear a muzzle when outside a vehicle, cabin or kennel.
 Customers are asked to show the muzzle at check-in.
 If customers don’t have one, pet will need to remain in vehicle or Pet cage.

 Pets are charged £11 each way if travelling with a passenger on foot.
 There is no charge for pets travelling inside a vehicle.

 We allow pets that comply with the Pet Travel Scheme (PETS), on our services to and from France.
 For the latest information on the scheme, visit the Guide to taking your pet abroad from GOV.UK.

-Pets travelling in a vehicle are charged at £25 for a return journey from the UK or Channel Islands to St Malo, and vice versa.
+Pets travelling in a vehicle are charged at £20 each way from the UK or Channel Islands to France, and vice versa.
 This service is only available when travelling in a vehicle.
 Pets travelling with foot passengers are not permitted.

 If you are planning to transport a horse for leisure purposes you can book here.
 Or visit our Freight website to find out everything you’ll need to know about horse movements for commercial purposes.